 Step#3: Spots Withdrawal:

 It’s a must-do.
 It’s a poor habit not to remove stains from your images.
-It’s difficult to prevent these spots because the lens or sensor can collect dust and debris over time, and having them cleaned regularly isn’t something that most photographers do.
+Difficult to prevent these spots because the lens or sensor can collect dust and debris over time, and having them cleaned regularly isn’t something that most photographers do.
 I’m sure I don’t.

 In my opinion, the spots may destroy any photo.
 I despise them, but I enjoy getting rid of them, and Adobe Lightroom makes it so simple.
 As you may observe in the above screenshot, I marked two fairly apparent areas with pointers, but see what happens when you use the “Visualize Spots Tool.”